 Each time entropy is requested from the hardware RNG, a 256 bit block is returned.
 The block from the first request for entropy is not used but rather stored for comparison purposes.
 From that point when a request for entropy is made, the 256 bit block returned is compared to the previous 256 bit block that was stored.
-If the comparison indicates the blocks are equal the test fails, and the CM goes into a panic mode.
+If the comparison indicates the blocks are equal the test fails, and the CM goes into a panic mode forcing the kernel and the CM to shut down.